 Average points per dollar: 2.00

-This no annual fee card offers double Membership Rewards points on the first $50,000 spent annually.
+This no annual fee card (Rates & Fees) offers double Membership Rewards points on the first $50,000 spent annually.
 We haven’t yet passed that spend threshold, so up until now we have earned two Membership Rewards points per dollar spent on this card.

 Average points per dollar: 1.86